Skip to Content

 Playback with Branches

-When your play has a play tree with multiple branches:
+When your play has a play tree with multiple branches, a Decision Row appears docked above the playback bar at each branch point.
+It shows:

 Presenting Branches to Your Team